hackclub/hackclub/workshops/py_Christmas/README.md

     turtle.setheading(0)
 ```
 All good?

-# Now, lets move on to the next file : main.py
+Now, lets move on to the next file.

+# The main.py file
-Now open the main.py file.
+Now open the main.py file by clicking it on your sidebar.

 In this page, we are going to make a brown rectangle which will serve as the tree stem.
 Then, we are going to make multiple green rectangles stacked above each other.
 If each rectangle is smaller than the one below it, the whole image will have a Christmas tree like appearance.
 Shall we begin?